yangxvlin/comp90025-pmc-notes/README.md

     |---|---|---|
     |embarrassingly parallel|first three are pretty overlap. break massive data (can't be solved on one supercomputer) to several independent pieces and processed.
 Thus get parallelism so easily|grid computing
     |parametric|first three are pretty overlap.
 A parametric problem is a data parallel problem.
 Divide problem based on a parameter space (parameter space can be very large).
 You have a parameter define the problem space and values for a given set of parameters define one instance of the computation can be done independently.
-    |data parallel|first three are pretty overlap. easy to break down to disjoint piece that can be distributed to different process and done independent.
+    |data parallel|first three are pretty overlap. easy to break down to disjoint piece that can be distributed to different process and done independently.
 Results are put together afterwards
     |task parallel|have different computing done for different task. like a pipline (different stage of computation, you get parallelism because you run various instance of the problem concurrently)|dynamic loading
     |loosely synchronous|synchronize within a group of nodes in the system or a subset tasks of total tasks.|Red-Black ordering
     |synchronous|refer to problem reuqire a lot of communication. typically, require communication at the end of each step. you might need a barrier. granularity needs to be large which might makes you not get speedup|N-body